ssdollxx/tuya-zigbee-switch/docs/flashing_via_wire.md

 Unplug the device from the mains. **Never attempt to disassemble it while it is plugged in!**

 Start by removing the back cover.
 Use any flat object to pop it off.
+Here is a picture for TS0012, other devices can be opened in a similar way:

 ![Back cover disassembly](ts0012_back_cover.jpg)